Sparse Recovery With Integrality Constraints: The -case

-Note that we may assume w.l.o.g.\ complementarity of $\x^+$ and $\x^-$, i.e., that $x^+_i \cdot x^-_i = 0$ for all $i$; otherwise, we could subtract $\min\,\{x^+_i,x^-_i\}$ from both values and thus reduce the objective, which can be written equivalently as $\vones^\top\x^++\vones^\top\x^-$.
+Note that we may assume, without loss of generality, complementarity of $\x^+$ and $\x^-$, i.e., that $x^+_i \cdot x^-_i = 0$ for all $i$; otherwise, we could subtract $\min\,\{x^+_i,x^-_i\}$ from both values and thus reduce the objective, which can be written equivalently as $\vones^\top\x^++\vones^\top\x^-$.
 Hence, $\hat{\x}$ is the unique optimal solution of $\PonePM$ if and only if $\hat{\x}^+$ and $\hat{\x}^-$ form the unique minimizer of~\eqref{eq:PonePMsplit}.
-The claims now follow from Theorem~\ref{thm:PonePnsp} applied to the reformulation~\eqref{eq:PonePMsplit} of~$\PonePM$. \end{IEEEproof}
+The claims now follow from Theorem~\ref{thm:PonePnsp} applied to the reformulation~\eqref{eq:PonePMsplit} of~$\PonePM$. \end{proof}

 \begin{remark} The condition from Theorem~\ref{thm:PonePMnsp} can be rephrased as follows: If $\supp(\hat{\x})\subseteq S$, then $((\hat{\x}^+)^\top,(\hat{\x}^-)^\top)^\top$ is supported on $T\define S_+\cup(n+S_-)\subseteq [2n]$, where $S_+\define\{i\in S:\hat{x}_i>0\}$ and $S_-\define\{i\in S:\hat{x}_i<0\}$.
 Since $\ker(\A,-\A)=\{\left(\begin{subarray}{c}\v\\\w\end{subarray}\right)\in\R^{2n}\suchthat\A\v=\A\w\}$ and $T^c=S_+^c\cup(n+S_-^c)$, the variable split therefore yields that $(\A,-\A)$ satisfies $\NSPP{\left[\left(\begin{subarray}{r}-\u\\~\l\end{subarray}\right),\left(\begin{subarray}{r}~\u\\-\l\end{subarray}\right)\right]_\Z}$ w.r.t.\ $S$ if and only if for all $\v\in[\0,\u]_\Z$ and $\w\in[\0,-\l]_\Z$ with $\A\v=\A\w$ and $\norm{\v}_0+\norm{\w}_0\geq 1$, the following implication holds true: